quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 address before attempting compatible version negotiation.
-If both versions support authenticating Retry packets, the compatibility defition needs to define how to authenticate the Retry in the negotiated version handshake even though the Retry itself was sent using the original version.
+If both versions support authenticating Retry packets, the compatibility defition needs to define how to authenticate the Retry in the negotiated version handshake even though the Retry itself was sent using the client's chosen version.

 ## Interaction with TLS resumption